 One of the best parts of planning a trip to Greece is a visit to the various islands, such as Crete and Mykonos.
 The Greek Islands offer gorgeous views and great vistas that enable you to see the world from a completely different perspective.
 When visiting the Greek Islands, it is an absolute must that you visit one of the many gorges.
 These natural landscape marvels are some of the best in the world, and will only add to your vacation experience.

-To add to your experience even more, take your family or friends along, book a stay in a luxury villa and give yourself plenty of time to roam.
+To add to your experience even more, take your family or friends along, book a stay in one of those luxury villas in mykonos, Crete, or elsewhere and give yourself plenty of relaxation.

 The following is a rundown of some of the gorges located on the Island of Crete for you to discover and explore.